tw-mosip/inji-wallet/docs/presentation-during-issuance.md

     - This method is responsible for consent and creating the VP response based on selected credentials or creating VP error response on any consent rejection or error.
     - In case of any error (no matching credentials / consent rejected), it throws an exception which is caught in handle method to create error VP response.
     - For successful scenario, it creates the VP response using inji-openid4vp library by calling constructUnsignedVPToken and then using signVerifiablePresentation callback to get the signed data, pass the signed data to constructVPResponse method of inji-openid4vp library to get the final VP response.
+    - constructUnsignedVPToken method is used with
+      - signature suite and holderId - extracted from the selected credentials by taking the very first credential's details
     - Order of operations
       - Call selectCredentialsForPresentation callback to get selected credentials
       - Create VP response (success / error) using inji-openid4vp library methods